IsratTasnimEsha/Restaurant-Food-Management-And-Delivery-App/README.md

 - Update and modify food information according to changes or updates.
 - Conveniently remove food items that are no longer available.

-#### Restaurant Details and Security

-- Enhance your restaurant's profile by uploading appealing photos.
-- Opt to change your account password for added security.

-#### Account Deletion

-- If there are no pending orders, sellers can delete their accounts.

 ### For Food Consumers:

 #### Account Management

 - Sign up as a buyer using a verified phone number with OTP verification.
-- Access the buyer dashboard after sign-in to manage your account.
+- Access the seller dashboard after sign-in to manage your account.
-- Edit profile details when needed.
+- Edit profile details and reset password when needed.
+- If there are no pending orders, sellers can delete their accounts.

 #### Restaurant Exploration